 The impacts of climate change are becoming very clear, on both United States soil as well as at federal installations abroad.
 In the past several years, hurricanes, fires, extreme high and low temperatures, and flooding have had devastating impacts on U.S. cities, creating threats to the nation’s safety and resources.
 Without resilient power systems, these events can affect the military’s readiness to respond to any national security threat – whether driven by climate change itself or not.

 The stressed and outdated electricity grid is increasingly unreliable, making it vulnerable to extreme weather, mass power outages and cybersecurity attacks.
 Adding to this risk, the Department of Defense’s heavy dependence on oil and a failing grid diminishes its ability to defend both U.S. soil and operations abroad.
-In a 2017 factsheet, the American Security Project noted that the U.S Department of Defense is the single largest consumer of energy in the world.
+The U.S Department of Defense is the single largest consumer of energy in the world.
 This means that not only does the DOD have the greatest risk when it comes to energy resilience, but also the greatest opportunity to make an environmental impact, improve resilience and save on costs by diversifying its power sources and shifting toward cleaner fuels and electricity.

 Schneider Electric Client, Yokota Air Base in Japan, is an example of a federal base that embraced the need to address climate risk as an opportunity to innovate.
 Faced with recurring blackouts resulting from aging grid infrastructure, Yokota AB embarked on one of the Department of Defense’s largest and most comprehensive resilience Energy Savings Performance Contracts.
 To ensure power quality and reliability for the protection of our armed forces and citizens they serve around the world, Yokota AB invested in a combined heat and power plant with microgrid controls and energy efficiency.
 By taking an active approach to resilience, the Air Force base will prevent future power interruptions from impacting mission-critical operations.